-Alaskans are celebrating a big milestone in 2017.
-The year marks the 150th anniversary of the state's purchase.
-In 1867, Russia handed this vast territory over to the United States for the bargain price of $7.2 million, or about two cents per acre.
+One hundred and fifty-five years ago, on March 30, 1867, Russia handed the vast territory of Alaska over to the United States for the bargain price of $7.2 million, or about 2 cents per acre.

-Uncle Sam clearly got the better end of that deal — 50 years after the sale, an Alaskan gold rush generated more than $1 billion in new wealth for the United States.
-Also lucrative were the land's abundance of timber, salmon and petroleum.
+Uncle Sam clearly got the better end of that deal — 50 years after the sale, an Alaskan gold rush generated more than $1 billion in new wealth for the U. S. Also lucrative were the land's abundance of timber, salmon and petroleum.
 Plus, Alaska became a real strategic asset for the U.S. military once the Cold War arrived.

 So why did the Russians part with such a bountiful region?
 And why didn't the country sell it to Canada, which — unlike the contiguous U.S. — actually borders Alaska?